sagar-datta/auto-git-create/README.md

 # Future Additions

-- storing of GitHub password for even less human input experience
+- Storing of GitHub password for even less human input experience
+- Make initial commit and README contents editable with prompts
+  - Like how the description currently operates

 # New Additions